Kill Switch Levels 1–4

 return result

 The success flag is strict: if any daemon fails to stop, success is False.
 A partial trading halt is not a safe state.
-If com.host.foresight fails to stop, the system reports failure immediately so the operator knows manual intervention is required.
+If com.operator.foresight fails to stop, the system reports failure immediately so the operator knows manual intervention is required.

 When to use it: A market-wide event — unexpected crypto crash, exchange outage, regulatory announcement — where you want to pull out of everything simultaneously while keeping the rest of the stack running.
 Also the appropriate response if you observe correlated unusual behavior across multiple bots.